qrtl/mi7-custom/website_update_email_notify/readme/DESCRIPTION.rst

 This module does the following:

--  Sent an email to the old email address to notify user about changing of the email.
+-  Allows users to edit e-mail field in the portal page (i.e. /my/account).
--  Enable to edit e-mail field in /my/account page.
+-  When user changes his/her own email address in the portal page, send an email to the old email address to notify the change.